Callbacks

 import net.tnemc.core.api.callback.transaction.PostTransactionCallback;

-callbackManager.addConsumer(TNECallbacks.TRANSACTION_POST.toString(), (callback -> {
+callbackManager.addConsumer(TNECallbacks.TRANSACTION_POST.id(), (callback -> {

 PostTransactionCallback postCallback = (PostTransactionCallback) callback;